taubman33/django-rest/readme.md

 is also very customizable, so if you want to change how your API renders, you can probably do it!

 It is also very widely used - it is used by Mozilla, Red Hat, Heroku, Eventbrite, Instagram, Pinterest, and BitBucket.
 An increasingly popular stack among startups is: Django Rest Framework for the back end and React for the front end!

 ## Installation and Configuration (15 min / 0:40)

-Change into your `tunr` directory and make sure you have the latest code from the views and templates lesson.
+Change into your `tunr` project directory and make sure you have the latest code from the views and templates lesson.
 If not, checkout the solution branch from that lesson which is called `views-solution`.
-Make sure your virtualenv is activated, and also make sure your user permissions are set up properly.
+Make sure your virtualenv is activated, and also make sure your database user permissions are set up properly.

 Now, install the `djangorestframework` and save it to your `requirements.txt` file so future developers know to install it as well.